FrankRay78/troubleshooting-remote-development-teams/README.md

 #### Pavan, Demetri and Res

-These guys want to write good code, submit PR's multiple times per day, and be praised for being rockstar developers.
+These are the guys on the other side of the planet.
+They don't want to be stuck in a poorly performing remote development team.
+What they really want is to write good code, submit PR's multiple times per day, and be praised for being rockstar developers.

 ![_d9879c5d-daa2-4799-a5d2-82714068a856_30percent](https://github.com/FrankRay78/troubleshooting-remote-development-teams/assets/52075808/aec45c9b-64ba-4e9c-9852-e3cc8de8fb2e)